Will dancers in the digital age ever be able to protect their moves?

 According to the U.S. copyright office’s website, “Registrable choreographic works are typically intended to be executed by skilled performers before an audience.”

-Naturally, questions of who is defined as a skilled performer and what constitutes an audience in the digital age comes to mind.
+Naturally, questions about who is defined as a skilled performer and what constitutes an audience in the digital age come to mind.
 The law historically has favored the work of choreographers such as George Balanchine and Martha Graham, who were pioneers in ballet and modern dance, respectively.
 But 2 Milly’s lawsuit against Fortnite, and the others, illustrate the need for copyright law to consider choreography in video games, music videos, and social media.

 As noted above, the argument against Fortnite emotes meriting the rights afforded to copyright holders was that the dances in question were too simple.
 The current law is clear that “individual movements or dance steps by themselves are not copyrightable, such as the basic waltz step, the hustle step, the grapevine, or the second position in classical ballet,” which, to a certain extent is understandable.
 Much of choreography is an amalgamation of smaller dance moves, so it would be tricky to parse that out.

-However, when you combine those “simple” dances with the right of publicity, which prevents the unauthorized commercial use of someone’s name, image, likeness, or other recognizable aspects of one’s persona, where does that leave a dance like the Milly Rock, the Carlton, or the Floss that are so clearly tied to particular public figures?
+However, when you combine those “simple” dances with the right of publicity, which prevents the unauthorized commercial use of someone’s name, image, likeness, or other recognizable aspects of one’s persona, where does that leave a dance like “The Milly Rock,” “The Carlton,” or “The Floss” that are so clearly tied to particular public figures?

-“Clients reach out to me, because as they get famous or do things that are popular on the internet, [the right of publicity] in some ways protects them under [some] state laws,” Hecht says.
+“Clients reach out to me because, as they get famous or do things that are popular on the internet, [the right of publicity] in some ways protects them under [some] state laws,” Hecht says.

 Even if seeking copyright protection is a thornier path for certain choreographers, Hecht notes that it’s not a total wash.